TvBreukelen/fnpdbservices/fnpdbc-fnprog2pda/readme.txt

 Version 10.7.2
 --------------
-Added Copyright and Publishers to the CATraxx track export Issue a warning in case the SQL field name you are exporting to is a reserved word
+Added Copyright, Engineers, Mastering, Mixing, Programming, Producers, ProductionPerson, Publishers and PublishingPerson to the CATraxx track export Issue a warning in case the SQL field name you are exporting to is a reserved word